-Events organiser, Transpersonal Psychotherapist, Musician and Meditation teacher Ben was taught by Sannyasins in India to play guitar and sing Indian bhajans and Osho songs at the age of seven.
-From the age of 18 Benji travelled the world learning and sharing songs from India, the South American medicine tradition and the Rainbow Gatherings and eco-activism camps and festivals here in England, such as The Tipi Field at Glastonbury Festival, Buddhafield and The Big Green Gathering.
+Ben learnt with Sannyasins in India to play guitar and sing Indian bhajans and Osho songs from the age of seven.
+From the age of 18 Benji travelled the world learning and sharing songs from India, the South American medicine tradition and the Rainbow Gatherings He has been holding sacred singing circles for over twenty years at The Green Angels community centre, Inspiral Lounge, eco-activism demos and camps, and festivals, here in England, such as The Tipi Field at Glastonbury Festival, Buddhafield and The Big Green Gathering.

 SACRED SINGING CIRCLE